HiThereCommunity/example-graphql-server/docs/tutorial.md

 });
 ```

 We now have our server-side code.
 Next, we will write our first script to start up the server.
-Open the `package.json` and add a script that run the code in `src/index.js` and compile it using `babel`.
+Open the `package.json` and add a script that runs the code in `src/index.js` and compiles it using `babel`.

 ```json
 "scripts": {